 - Brand.
 We will ensure a consistent and distinctive brand experience built around the promise of becoming a life-time partner for its customers.
 We are targeting the best relationship Net Promoter Score among the European International players.

-- Sustainabiliy.
-Not only the strategy Generali 2021 is aligned with our sustainability commitments: we also commit to grow green and social retail products by 7%-9%11 and to allocate €4.5 billion to green and sustainable investments by 2021.
-Key initiatives with strong sustainability footprints include a Responsible Consumer scheme and the Enterprize awards for sustainable SMEs.
+- Sustainability.
+The strategy Generali 2021 is not only aligned with our sustainability commitments but we also commit to grow green and social retail products by 7%-9% and to allocate €4.5 billion to green and sustainable investments by 2021.
+Key initiatives with strong sustainability footprints include Responsible Consumers scheme and the EnterPrize award for sustainable SMEs.